lukmol/lukmol.github.io/_posts/2021-01-12-Time-Varying-Diversification-Index.md

 ```
 Above we used a rolling covariance matrix of 21 days.

-Finally, below we call the functions created previously and verify the behavior of the mobile diversification index with the ibovespa index.
+Finally, below we call the functions created previously and verify the behavior of the rolling diversification index with the ibovespa index.

 ```python
 date_index_diversification,ratio_diversification = rolling_diversification(returns,weights_bovespa)